Quick wrap up of how to install HomeAssistant on a fresh RaspberryPi OS (32-bit) install. Source

 And finally, we can run the HomeAssistant provided install script for the Docker based installation:

-This is no longer an officially supported install method, but works great for me still
+This is no longer an officially supported install method, but still works great.
+The above script is a self-hosted version of the official Hassio script they've taken offline.

 Once this is run through you will find one lonely docker container,